Fawers/horriblesubs-hourly-notifier/README.md

 Like the idea and want to share some knowledge?
 You're more than welcome to do so!
 Just follow the standard guidelines and you're good to go: fork, checkout to new branch, code, test, (or test, and then code), PR.

-## Limitations
-The code runs on a machine running CentOS with Python 3.4.
-In case you want to contribute, you just have to keep that in mind.

 ## Running
 Two environment variables are needed in order to run [self](#): `TGBOT` and `TGCHANNEL`, where: